FMSoftCN/hybridos/README.md

 such as MQTT, identity authentication mechanism, and firmware upgrade.

 HybridOS also introduces the serverless technologies for the IoT cloud computing.
-In this way, the developer can easily integret the existed cloud services by writting a simple script in Python.
+In this way, the developer can easily integrate the existed cloud services by writing a simple script in Python.

 In the future, HybridOS will try to provide a blockchain-based IoT security service.
 HybridOS will provide an enhanced MQTT implementation for communication between things